XMLTest200/XMLTest200/README.md

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->
-This account is primarily used to test my applications that use the GitHub API and how my application handles new accounts.
+This account is primarily used to test out my applications that use the GitHub API and how they handle new accounts.

 <!---
 XMLTest200/XMLTest200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.